In this Azure tutorial, we will discuss Create Azure Function using Visual Studio Code and PowerShell.

 Build an HTTP Trigger Azure Function

-Step-6: Now you need to select a trigger for your Azure Function.
+6. Now, you need to select a trigger for your Azure Function.
 I will choose the option of HTTP Trigger.

-Step-8: Select the AccessRights option as Anonymous on the Create new HTTP Trigger window.
+8. Select the AccessRights option as Anonymous on the Create new HTTP Trigger window.

-Step-10: Now click on the Run button from the left side or press F5 to run the project.
+10. Now click on the Run button from the left side or press F5 to run the project.

 Oh, I got the error “Configured debug type ‘coreclr’ is not supported” like below.

-So to fix the error “Configured debug type ‘coreclr’ is not supported” ” click on the Extensions button from the left side search for “C# Extensions” and click on the install button to install the C# extensions in Visual Studio Code.
+So to fix the error “Configured debug type ‘coreclr’ is not supported” ” click on the Extensions button from the left side, search for “C# Extensions,” and click on the install button to install the C# extensions in Visual Studio Code.

 Once you install this, this time the project will run successfully without any issues.
-You can see below, that the project ran successfully.
+You can see below that the project ran successfully.

 How to locally test Azure functions

-Once you put the URL in the Browser, you can able to see the default message “This HTTP triggered function executed successfully.
+Once you put the URL in the Browser, you can see the default message “This HTTP triggered function executed successfully.
 Pass a name in the query string or in the request body for a personalized response.”

-Okay now let’s provide a value for the name parameter in the query string.
+Okay, now let’s provide a value for the name parameter in the query string.
 Now you can see we got the expected outcome as below.

 Hello, Raj.
-This HTTP-triggered function executed successfully.
+This HTTP-triggered function was executed successfully.

 This is the way to Build Azure function in Visual Studio code.
-Now time to Deploy the Azure function from Visual Studio code.
+Now it’s time to Deploy the Azure function from Visual Studio code.

-You can also check out: How to Debug Azure Function locally in Visual Studio Code
+You can also check out How to Debug Azure Function locally in Visual Studio Code

 Deploy Azure function from Visual Studio code

-Now we have developed our Azure Function in Visual Studio Code.
+Now, we have developed our Azure Function in Visual Studio Code.
 So the next step is we need to deploy the Azure function from the Visual Studio code.
 Follow the below steps for the deployment.

 Click on the Azure button from the left side and then click on the Deploy to Function App… icon as highlighted below.

 It might ask you to enter your Azure Credentials.
-Provide the credentials and then once signed in, click on the + Create new Function App in Azure
+Provide the credentials, and then once signed in, click on the + Create new Function App in Azure

-Now provide a unique name for the Function App and then click on Enter.
+Now, provide a unique name for the Function App and then click on Enter.

-Now provide a location for the resource
+Now, provide a location for the resource

-Now click on that, and then on the App service window. click on the Functions link from the left side navigation.
+Now click on that and then on the App service window.
+Click on the Functions link from the left side navigation.

 You can able to see the function that we have created from the Visual Studio Code.